The Silence of the Lambs (novel): Literary significance

-Some critics and transgender activists decried the novel as transphobic and homophobic because of its portrayal of Buffalo Bill.
+Some critics and transgender activists have criticized the novel as transphobic and homophobic because of its portrayal of Buffalo Bill.
 Because of this there were protests against the film version when it was released.
 The book was criticized by feminist author Julia Serano for presenting transsexualism as psychosis, despite Harris' insistence in the text that Jame Gumb was not a true transsexual.